JRuizM01/Dimensional-Modeling-Snowlfake/README.md

 **GOAL:**
 By the end of this project, the new data warehouse for Jensen Co. will be populated.
 As a data engineer, my job is to improve their business process and make their database more efficient and easier to use.
 I will update their transactional database system and implement three start schemas, one for each business process that they would like to track:
-1. Customer placing order
+1. Customer placing order (Inbound Order)
-2. The inventory tracking process
+2. The inventory tracking process (Inventory)
-3. The ordering of supplies from the supplier process
+3. The ordering of supplies from the supplier process (Outbound Order)

 These three start schemas will then be put together into one data warehouse.
 The purpose will also be to move their database tool from Microsoft Access to Snowflake.